huronOS/neoSaris/README.md

 Once you have run this command, just type next command in the root folder of the project and start using Saris:

 `npm start`

-### Special commands

-There are some commands that you need to type that make this tool to work.
-The commands are the following ones:

-**(N)ext Submission** `(press: n)`
-If you click **n** for the first time then the UI goes to the next pending submission from bottom to top, and highlighted it to let the user know that is the current pending submission the score is going to reveal.

-If it is the second time you type the **n** key, then it reveals the current pending submission.

-**(U)nfroze Standings** `(press: ctrl + u)`
-Reveals the final standings.

-**(T)op 10 Standings** `(press: ctrl + t)`
-Reveals standing until the top 10.
-That means the top 10 will be in the frozen stage and then you can go one by one revealing the results.

 ### Contribute!